Data in Action

 Storage of renewable energy

-Lithium‑ion batteries store surplus electricity from PV systems for use at night or during cloudy periods.
-They raise self‑consumption from 30% to up to 70% and stabilize the grid thanks to fast response to fluctuations.
+Lithium-ion batteries store surplus electricity from PV systems for use at night or during cloudy periods.
+They can increase self-consumption from 30% to as much as 70% and stabilize the grid thanks to their fast response times.

 Power-to-Gas (Hydrogen)